Corsaair/markdownlib/README.md

 My main focus being Redtamarin I did not provide a build to generate a SWC yet.

-Simply put it should work but I did not tested it and you are welcome to try it for yourself (contribution welcome).
+Simply put, it should work but I did not test it and you are welcome to try it for yourself (and contributions are welcome).

 Usage